CleasbyCode/jdvrif/src/bsky/posting-via-the-bluesky-api.md

 * the HTML download is capped at 2 MB and the thumbnail at 1 MB;
 * card titles and descriptions are trimmed to sane lengths without splitting a combining character or emoji sequence at the cut point;
-* a failed thumbnail download prints a warning and posts the card without a thumb, instead of aborting the whole post.
+* a failed thumbnail prints a warning and posts the card without a thumb, instead of aborting the whole post — with one deliberate exception, covered below.

 And, most importantly, every one of these downloads goes through the SSRF-protected fetcher described next.